zarusz/SlimMessageBus/docs/provider_kafka.md

 ### Offset Commit

-In the current Kafka provider implementation, SMB handles the manual commit of topic-partition offsets for the consumer.
-This configuration is controlled through the following methods on the consumer builder:
+In the current Kafka provider implementation, SMB handles the manual commit of topic-partition offsets for the consumer.Th is configuration is controlled through the following methods on the consumer builder:

 - `CheckpointEvery(int)` – Commits the offset after a specified number of processed messages.
 - `CheckpointAfter(TimeSpan)` – Commits the offset after a specified time interval.